Competencies in teacher education

 The opening question was “What are the main competences that need to be addressed in initial teacher education?”
 A great deal of research has established the need to work on certain competences in initial teacher education.
 However, there is no agreement on which competences are the most decisive for adequate professional development.

 The responses were as follows.
 The most frequently occuring responses are given first.
-Ccompetences unrelated to initial teacher education (subect-matter topics, PD for existing teachers) are given last.
+Competences unrelated to initial teacher education (subect-matter topics, PD for existing teachers) are given last.

 - Classroom management, building a positive classroom climate and the importance of routines, etc. (Four times)